antonisloukis/asteroids/README.md

+# Asteroids

+A recreation of the classic Asteroids arcade game built with Python and Pygame as part of the Boot.dev Backend curriculum.

 ## Features

-- Ship movement
+- Ship movement and rotation
+- Projectile system
+- Asteroid spawning
+- Collision detection
 - Asteroid splitting
-- Collision detection
-- Projectile system
-- Score-ready architecture
+- Object-oriented architecture